kjjuno/primary/singing-time-8-21-2016.md

 > And in celestial glory forever live in light.

 * Put all pictures and words on the board
-* Have children remove pictures or words from the board as we Singing
+* Have children remove pictures or words from the board as we are singing
 * Use the dice roller to let children choose different styles to sing in